retico-team/konvens-tutorial/tutorial/02_incremental_asr.md

 microphone = modules.MicrophoneModule(rate=16000)
 ```

-Here, we set the sampling rate to 16 kHz, as the Wav2Vec speech recognition expects this rate.
-We could set the sampling rate to another value, but the `Wav2VecASRModule` would then convert the audio back to 16 kHz.
+Here, the sampling rate is set to 16 kHz, as the Wav2Vec speech recognition expects this rate.
+You could set the sampling rate to another value, but the `Wav2VecASRModule` would then convert the audio back to 16 kHz (which takes up slighly more time).

 ## Using the Wav2Vec ASR